 Start off with a sunny spot, either in an existing garden or on the patio, but also have a little shade.
 Butterflies get hot too!

-Make sure it’s in an area or use pots that haven’t had commercial chemical laden fertilizer applied in at least the last 2 years.
+Make sure it’s in an area that is free of commercial chemical laden fertilizer.
+An area where it hasn’t been applied in at least the last 2 years.
 Some say three but I’m sure two will be fine.
 Butterflies just like bees are very susceptible to poising, it’s causing a lot of problems for their survival.

-You also have to bait them with yummy food!
-Common and easy perennials (they come back year after year, MY FAVORITE PLANT!) are Cone Flowers, Black-eye Susan’s, Zinnia, Shasta Daisies, Lantana,
+You have to bait them with yummy food!
+Common and easy perennials plants (they come back year after year, MY FAVORITE PLANT!) are Cone Flowers, Black-eye Susan’s, Zinnia, Shasta Daisies, Lantana, and Day Lilies.